WKelley/SimpleSentAnalysis/README.md

 ## Resources Used

 Dataset: https://www.kaggle.com/bittlingmayer/amazonreviews

 The "Amazon Reviews for Sentiment Analysis" dataset is composed of short Amazon reviews and a corresponding "good" or "bad" sentiment label.
 Dataset is composed of 3.6 million text reviews and labels for training, along with 400 thousand reviews and ratings for testing.
 (Note: Not all of this data needs to be used if it exceeds computation capabilities - the amount used can be adjusted within the run.py file.)

 Word Vectors: https://nlp.stanford.edu/projects/glove/

 I used pre-trained GloVe word vectors to word-vectorize text input.
 These were loaded via the Gensim API.
-The specific set of word vectors I used was originally trained using Twitter conversations.
+The specific GloVe word vector set used was the one trained using Twitter.

 ## Results

 ## Dependency Requirements

 NumPy >= 1.16.3

 PyTorch >= 1.0.0

 Gensim >= 3.8.0

 Matplotlib >= 3.0.3

 ## Usage